The Average Lawyer Bills 2.9 Hours a Day. The Other Five Aren't Vacation.

 Knowledge that's findable.

-Connect your billing history to the pitch process.
-When an RFP arrives, the system highlights all relevant details, attorneys, and outcomes.
-It's formatted and ready to go.
-No more emailing partners and hoping they respond before the deadline.
+Link your billing history to the proposal process.
+When a Request for Proposal (RFP) comes in, the system gathers all relevant matters, attorneys, and outcomes into a draft response.
+It's formatted and ready for review.
+This eliminates the need to email partners and hope for a timely response before the deadline.

 Revenue that stops leaking.